ISO 27001 Context of Organisation: Context Generator | Template | Guide

 Is the Context of the Organisation the same as a risk assessment?

-No, it’s the step you do before the risk assessment.
-It helps you understand what issues to focus on in your risk assessment.
+No, it is the step you do before the risk assessment.
+It helps you understand what issues to focus on in your risk assessment, ensuring you don’t waste time on irrelevant threats while missing strategic ones.

 How long should my document be?